cloud-gov/cf-hello-worlds/README.md

 # Hello World apps for cloud.gov

-This repository contains minimal "hello world" applications for a handful of different languages/frameworks for testing deployment to [cloud.gov](https://www.cloud.gov/), in particular, and other instances of [Cloud Foundry](https://www.cloudfoundry.org) ("CF") in general.
+This repository contains minimal "Hello World" applications for a handful of different languages/frameworks for testing deployment to [cloud.gov](https://www.cloud.gov/), in particular, and other instances of [Cloud Foundry](https://www.cloudfoundry.org) ("CF") in general.

 For [cloud.gov](https://cloud.gov), follow the [quickstart guide](https://cloud.gov/quickstart/) for a guided tour, or follow the USAGE below.

 ## Usage

 All of these examples, except Java, have the same usage.
 For Java, see its [INSTRUCTIONS.md](./java-see-instructions/INSTRUCTIONS.md).

 1. Follow the [Cloud Foundry command-line (CLI) setup instructions](https://docs.cloudfoundry.org/cf-cli/install-go-cli.html).
 1. Log into your Cloud Foundry account.
 (For example, if you use cloud.gov, follow [the "Set up the command line" instructions](https://cloud.gov/docs/getting-started/setup/#set-up-the-command-line) to log in.)